noideal/moarArt/README.md

   - Add art to treasure pools
   - MOAR moar Art (dali, pollock, murakami)
   - resize paintings to true-to-piece size (or something that makes sense in game)

+Licensing for all art falls under fair use, as it is too pixelated to reproduce.. it's also all a big joke. ha.